StackStorm/st2docs/docs/source/config/config.rst

 |st2| ssh user and a path to SSH key are set in ``/etc/st2/st2.conf``.
 During installation, ``st2_deploy.sh`` script configures ssh on the local box for a user `stanley`.

 Follow these steps on a remote box to setup `stanley` user on remote boxes.
+You will need elevated privileges (root) to do this.

 .. code-block:: bash